-Config Name Description

-hotfolder The location of the Web Print hot folder.
+Config Name Description hotfolder The location of the Web Print hot folder.
 This is generally a mapped drive letter (Windows) or a mount point that maps to a file share (Mac, Linux).
-It may also be a local path, if the Web Print server software is running on the same system as the PaperCut NG primary server.

-debug Set to on to enable debug logging.
+It may also be a local path, if the Web Print server software is running on the same system as the PaperCut NG primary server. debug Set to on to enable debug logging. options.pdf Set to xpdf to force PDF printing to use built-in PDF printing.
+Set to acrobat to force PDF printing to use Adobe Reader.

-Table 20.6.
+Table 21.6.
 Web Print Server Config File

-20.6.
+21.6.
 Troubleshooting Web Print Problems

 Why are some file formats not available?
-(Supported file formats listed in Section 20.2.1, "Supported Applications and File Formats" are not listed under Options $\rightarrow$ General $\rightarrow$ Web Print $\rightarrow$ Status page or not accepted when uploading a file.)
+(Supported file formats listed in Section 21.2.1, "Supported Applications and File Formats" are not listed under Options $\rightarrow$ General $\rightarrow$ Web Print $\rightarrow$ Status page or not accepted when uploading a file.)

-First check Section 20.2.1, "Supported Applications and File Formats" to see that the file format is supported in the mode that the Web Print server is running in.
+First check Section 21.2.1, "Supported Applications and File Formats" to see that the file format is supported in the mode that the Web Print server is running in.
 Some file formats are only supported in sandbox mode.